10 min

 ”Meal Prep Gets Soggy”

-Solution: Store wet and dry ingredients separately.
-Keep dressings in small containers and add when ready to eat.
+Store wet and dry ingredients separately.
+Keep dressings in small containers and add right before eating.
+Soggy salad is miserable, and you’ll stop eating your prepped meals if they’re gross.

 Building Your Personal System